MewsSystems/developers/DataScience/Readme.md

 You have been given a task to look into data of one really nice hotel and find some answers and insights for following questions:

-1) What are the popular choices of booking rates (table rate, columns ShortRateName or RateName) for different segments of customers (table reservation, columns AgeGroup, Gender, NationalityCode)
+1) What are the popular choices of booking rates (table rate, columns ShortRateName or RateName) for different segments of customers (table reservation, columns AgeGroup, Gender, NationalityCode)?

 2) What are the typical guests who do online check-in?
 Is it somehow different when you compare reservations created across different weekdays? (table reservation, IsOnlineCheckin column)